 Yes, ISA has a few different options to choose from!
 For students interested in professional experience, receive up to 6 credit hours through our Global Remote Internships.
 ISA is also continuing to offer our Remote Learning program, with different course options available, choosing from 1-5 courses, which includes our virtual discovery model!
 This is a great option for students who need to take global credit from the comfort of their own home either full or part-time.

-Does ISA plan to offer all Summer and Fall 2021 programs as scheduled?
+Does ISA plan to offer all Spring 2022 programs as scheduled?

 ISA continues to monitor worldwide developments of COVID-19 and our Health & Safety team is regularly assessing factors for international travel.
-Due to a variety of reasons including local COVID-19 transmission rates, national and local restrictions, host university contingency plans and campus closures, we have made the difficult decision to cancel the following programs/locations: All Summer 2021 programs have been suspended in these locations: Argentina, Australia, Brazil, Chile, Dominican Republic, Japan, Peru, South Africa, and Vietnam.
+Factors include local COVID-19 transmission rates, national and local restrictions, host university contingency plans and campus closures.
+Due to a variety of reasons including local COVID-19 transmission rates, national and local restrictions, host university contingency plans and campus closures, we have made the difficult decision to cancel the following programs/locations: All Spring 2022 programs have been suspended in these locations: Argentina, the Dominican Republic, and Peru.
+Additional countries may be added to this list.
+Please reach out to the Program Manager with any questions about which programs are running for Spring 2022

 What is the refund policy for any programs that are cancelled after they’ve already started?